Al Weill: Marciano's manager

 In 1952, Weill left Madison Square Garden to become the manager of boxer Rocky Marciano.

 On June 18, 1957, Marciano announced publicly that he and Weill were ending their partnership "amicably."
 Weill had largely limited Marciano's public appearances, and as a result of his retirement a year earlier, wanted to focus on charitable work that Weill had so long forbid.

 Later years

-In 1958, Weill moved to California, saying "Hollywood and Los Angeles are the greatest fight cities in the world.".
+In 1958, Weill moved to California, saying "Hollywood and Los Angeles are the greatest fight cities in the world."
 Later in his life, Weill himself retired from boxing to Florida.

+Reputation and recognition

+Weill was inducted into the International Boxing Hall of Fame in 2003 in the Non-Participant category, which recognizes figures who contributed to boxing outside roles as fighters or observers.
+The Hall of Fame credited him as the manager of world champions Rocky Marciano, Lou Ambers, Marty Servo, and Joey Archibald; he's been recognized for his work with fighters Sammy Luftspring and Chilean heavyweight Arturo Godoy, who twice challenged Joe Louis for the world heavyweight title in 1940.
+The organization cited Weill's ability identifying boxing talent and analyzing fighters' styles, skills that contributed to his work as both a manager and matchmaker.

+A 1954 profile in The New York Times described Weill as maintaining correspondence files and current addresses for more than seventy former fighters, referring to them collectively as his “boxing family”.